Jamir-boop/automationanywhere-improvements/README.md

 If an invalid command is entered, a help message is displayed with a list of valid commands.

-## Why are there two separate files with different extensions?

-I'm aware that the presence of two files across different formats may seem unnecessary and potentially confusing.

-This decision was made considering the fact that there's no need to reinvent the wheel by creating a way to ship the entire `aa.user.styl` file, which was written in Stylus syntax.
-Both Stylus and Tampermonkey frameworks are proficient in simplifying the development work, expediting the process.
-Please note that I'm open to options that can streamline the installation process.

 ## Installation
 These are a userScript (`userScript.js`) and a userStyle (`aa.user.styl`), designed to function either together or independently.
 The `userScript.js` operates within the Tampermonkey extension, whereas the `aa.user.styl` is executed through the Stylus extension.